Soren Learning

 Docker in Depth: From Basics to Orchestration

-A 6-chapter series taking you from Docker fundamentals through networking, Compose, security, CI/CD pipelines, and container orchestration — everything you need to run Docker confidently in production.
+A 9-chapter series taking you from zero Docker knowledge through containers, images, networking, volumes, Compose, security, CI/CD, and orchestration — everything you need to run Docker confidently in production.

 Overview